infobip/mobile-messaging-sdk-huawei/README.md

 > ### Notes
 > 1. All required manifest components are merged to application manifest automatically by manifest merger.
 Please include <a href="https://github.com/infobip/mobile-messaging-sdk-huawei/wiki/Android-Manifest-components#push-notifications" target="_blank">push-related components</a> to manifest manually if manifest merger was disabled.
 > 2. Keep in mind that some proprietary Android versions may restrict network traffic for your app.
 It may in turn affect delivery of push notifications.
-> 3. 3.0.0-rc version doesn't contain geo module, it'll be updated in the next releases.
      <br>

 | If you have any questions or suggestions, feel free to send an email to support@infobip.com or create an <a href="https://github.com/infobip/mobile-messaging-sdk-huawei/issues" target="_blank">issue</a>. |